-As a christain, It’s very difficult to marry the faith and carrying the “abominable desire” while having utterly no drive from the “acceptable one”.
-It’s a deep struggle.
+As a christain, it can be difficult to marry faith with carrying the “abominable desire” while having utterly no drive from the “acceptable one”.
+It can be a deep struggle.

 “Question with boldness even the existence of a God; because, if there be a God, he must more approve of the homage of reason, than that of blind-folded fear”

-Would He [God] prefer a man who asks reasonable questions or a man who exhibits irrational fear?
+Would God prefer a man who asks reasonable questions or a man who exhibits irrational fear?
 Or, would he take the both as they are?